JOHNNYSIELE/Graffix/README.md

 # Graffix
-These are my Graphics and design projects
+These are some of my Graphics and Design projects

 <<<<<<<<<<<<<<<<<<<<<<<<>>>>>>>>>>>>>>>>>>>>>>>>
 You can clone and use the files in here for free